How to Cope With Bad News

 3. Negative visualization

 Over the next hours, days, and weeks, as you take it on board and integrate it into your worldview, the bad news will begin to lose its bite.
-In the meanwhile, it can be tempting to distract yourself with keeping busy, to rush ahead and do everything possible to reverse or mitigate your bad luck.
+In the meanwhile, it can be tempting to distract yourself by keeping busy, to rush ahead and do everything possible to reverse or mitigate your bad luck.
 Beware of acting rashly, depleting your resources, and making a bad situation worse.
 Instead, take a step back and prioritize.
 Think laterally, act strategically, and keep in mind that gentle action, or even no action at all, may well be your best option.
 Instead of replaying the past or fretting for the future, focus on what is firmly within your control.
 If someone is making you suffer, think how much more they must be suffering, and try to feel their pain and understand where they're coming from.

 When we feel threatened and vulnerable, or simply overwhelmed, there's nothing more natural than to reach out to one or several others for advice, perspective, and reassurance, or just for a hand to squeeze.
 But it's important to go to the right person, someone who will know how to listen and how to respond, and who won't just make things worse.
 If you can't find anyone suitable, or you're after something more structured, you can seek out professional support from a counselor, pastor, or doctor, or call one of several helplines.
 If you turn to the Internet for information and support, beware of unverified web pages and open chat rooms.
 Being with others can help us to work through our thoughts and feelings and regain calm and perspective.
 Other activities that can help with this include spending time in nature and enjoying or engaging in art, including writing, painting, and music.